Distortedlogic/Memehub/README.md

 Clone this Repo

-cd into Root
+cd into root

 copy .env.example to .env

-Clone Each of the following repos directly into Memehub Repo Root:
+Clone Each of the following repos directly into this repo's root:

 - Memehub-Admin
 - Memehub-Backend